-Carlos Ruiz Zafón is the author of six novels, including the international phenomenon The Shadow of the Wind, and The Angel's Game.
-His work has been published in more than forty different languages, and honoured with numerous international awards.
-He divides his time between Barcelona, Spain, and Los Angeles, California.
+Carlos Ruiz Zafón is the author of eight novels, including the international phenomenon THE SHADOW OF THE WIND, and THE ANGEL'S GAME.
+His work has been published in more than forty-five different languages, has sold over thirty million copies, and has been honoured with numerous international awards.
+He lives in Los Angeles, California.

 For over twelve years Donatella Zaccaria has been holding courses in her studio in Milan teaching the methods of making artistic glass.

 Poppy Z. Brite is the author of eight novels, three short story collections, two nonfiction books, and some miscellanea.

 Jerry Yulsman (1924-1999) Jerry Yulsman was a writer and photographer, who served in the U.S. Army Air Corps during the Second World War, earning a Distinguished Flying Cross.
 He returned to New York as a freelance photographer, chronicling the cultural rebellion and renaissance of post-war America in Greenwich Village.
 His photography appeared in Colliers, Pageant, Look, LIFE and Playboy, among others, and his 1957 image of Jack Kerouac, posed in the glow of a neighbourhood bar sign, has become one of 20th century photography's iconic images.
 His best-known novel is the alternative history, Elleander Morning.See more at http://sf-encyclopedia.com/entry/yulsman_jerry